 6. Risk Management

 Your maintenance team can be a key proponent of improving energy efficiency and reducing your organization’s carbon footprint, resulting in lower energy use and maintenance costs.
-Best of all, your CMMS software can serve as a way to record and report on your team’s efforts—making sure your hard work is documented.
+Best of all, your CMMS software can serve as a way to record and report on your team’s efforts—making sure your hard work is documented in a Labor Resource Management Feature.
 As a result, your organization can stay ahead of the environmental curve with a proactive approach to reduce waste, save energy, and improve operations.
+Having an environmental impact software will allow you to show off your sustainable maintenance practices.

 Don’t miss the rest of this series: